A Framework for Optimizing Human-Machine Interaction in Classification Systems: Applications

 \section{Applications}

 The proposed framework applies broadly to any domain in which machine learning models produce probabilistic predictions that cannot be trusted blindly and thus require selective human oversight.
 In such settings, the model’s output probability represents its confidence, and the dual–threshold mechanism provides a principled way to determine when to automate a decision and when to defer it for human review.

-By adjusting the lower (\(\tau_l\)) and upper (\(\tau_u\)) thresholds, organizations can balance automation efficiency against human workload and risk tolerance.
 Below we outline several representative application areas.

-In \textbf{entity resolution}, for instance, the system can automatically accept highly confident record matches, reject clearly distinct ones, and send uncertain pairs for manual review, preventing cascading errors while reducing human workload.
+In \textbf{entity resolution}, for instance, the system can automatically accept highly confident record matches, reject clearly distinct ones, and send uncertain pairs for manual review.
 In \textbf{fraud detection} and \textbf{financial auditing}, thresholding helps focus investigators on borderline cases rather than overwhelming them with false alarms.
-Similarly, in \textbf{medical image triage}, the approach allows confident positive or negative findings to be processed automatically, while ambiguous scans are referred to experts, improving throughput and safety.
+Similarly, in \textbf{medical image triage}, the approach allows confident positive or negative findings to be processed automatically, while ambiguous scans are referred to experts.
 Beyond these, the framework applies to \textbf{content moderation}, \textbf{misinformation detection}, \textbf{industrial inspection}, and \textbf{cybersecurity}.